openhab/openhab-addons/bundles/org.openhab.binding.amazonechocontrol/README.md

 - Implement own handling for voice commands in a rule
 - Change the equalizer settings depending on the bluetooth connection
 - Turn on a light on your alexa alarm time

+With the possibility to control your lights you could do:

+- a scene-based configuration of your rooms
+- connect single bulbs to functions of openhab
+- simulate your presence at home
+- automaticly turn on your lights at the evening
+- integrate your smart bulbs with rules

 ## Note